 5. Set yourself new goals.

 There is absolutely no point in setting yourself the same goals that you had before you became pregnant because your life is in a very different place, as is your body.
 While you’re pregnant, you won’t be very likely to beat your squat PB or your 5k time so the only thing you’re going to experience if you try is disappointment.
-Try setting new goals that are manageable at this moment in time, and the same goes for post pregnancy.
-Yes you will no longer have a baby in your tummy but your body will need time to recover and build back up to where you were before, not to mention you may not have the same amount of time to exercise as you did before.
-Set yourself new and achievable goals to match your new phase of life.
+Try setting new goals that are manageable at this moment in time, and the same goes for post-pregnancy.
+Yes, you will no longer have a baby in your tummy but your body will need time to recover and build back up to where you were before, not to mention you may not have the same amount of time to exercise as you did before.
+Set yourself new and achievable goals to match your new phase of life, this will help you stay realistic while trying to stay fit after pregnancy.

 6. Dedicate time for you.